 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Aug 18, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 18, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-The issue is with ‘low cost carriers’ like Southwest that don’t have traditional reservation agreements with the big travel networks and won’t display on the Chase site.
+The problem is with low-cost carriers, such as Southwest Airlines and Ryanair, which don’t have traditional reservation agreements with the big travel networks.
+So their flights don’t show up on the Chase Ultimate Rewards website.

 |Visible on Chase website?||Bookable by phone?|

 How to book those unbookable airlines

 For airlines that aren’t bookable directly via Chase — either by phone or on the Ultimate Rewards website — there is another way to redeem points for flights.
 Use your Chase card to book a flight on your airline of choice, then redeem the points you earn on it as a statement credit to offset your purchase.

 The only catch is when you redeem your points for a statement credit, you lose the more value received on points when you redeem them for travel on the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve®.